PreranaCheekoty/FYP-Report-CDE4301_Final-/README.md

 To investigate the role of _SOCS3_ in immune regulation within myeloid cells, a conditional knockout strategy was employed.
 LoxP sites were inserted flanking Exon 2, allowing targeted deletion of this functional region.
 In the absence of Cre recombinase, the gene remains intact and fully functional.
 However, when Cre is expressed, it recognises the loxP sites and excises Exon 2, resulting in loss of functional _SOCS3_ protein.

 For myeloid-specific deletion, the LysMCre mouse model is widely used, in which Cre recombinase expression is driven by the Lyz2 promoter, active in myeloid cells including macrophages, monocytes, and granulocytes.
-Crossing LysMCre mice with _SOCS3_fl/fl mice (_refer to figure 3_) results in Cre-mediated recombination in these cells, leading to targeted _SOCS3_ deletion in the myeloid compartment.
+Crossing LysM<sup>Cre</sup> mice with *SOCS3*<sup>fl/fl</sup> mice (_refer to figure 3_) results in Cre-mediated recombination in these cells, leading to targeted _SOCS3_ deletion in the myeloid compartment.

 <div align="center">
 <img src="fig3.png" alt="fig 3" width="600"><br>